spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 Navigate to [StackBlitz](https://stackblitz.com/) and start a new project using React ES6.

-1. Add the styled-components library to our project.
+1. Add the styled-components library to your project.
 Expand Dependencies, type in ```styled-components```, and hit the Enter key.
 2. Import styled-components by adding ```import styled from 'styled-components'``` to the top of file.
 3. Add the following code above the class definition.
 In the code below, two styles are created.
 Wrapper is a section and Title is a h1.